 - Lean red meats

-- Olive or canola oil
+- Olive oil

 Hydration and electrolyte needs